pablosalvador10/gbb-ai-llm-slm-evaluation-framework/README.md

 With PromptFlow, developers gain enhanced tracing and observability features, allowing for detailed monitoring of GenAI applications from input to output.
 This includes:

-- **Flexibility in Tracing**: Support for various endpoints, including Azure AI Studio and Azure Application Insights.
+- **Flexibility in Tracing**: Support for various endpoints, including Azure AI Foundry and Azure Application Insights.
-- **Streamlined Deployment**: Deploy optimized GenAI applications to Azure AI Studio for secure and scalable development.
+- **Streamlined Deployment**: Deploy optimized GenAI applications to Azure AI Foundry for secure and scalable development.
 - **Flex Flow**: Incorporate your applications into Prompt Flow for comprehensive evaluation and debugging.

 #### 📊 Centralized Test History and Enhanced Analysis

-PromptFlow's integration with Azure AI Studio offers centralized test history, enhanced test analysis, and asset reutilization, facilitating:
+PromptFlow's integration with Azure AI Foundry offers centralized test history, enhanced test analysis, and asset reutilization, facilitating:

 - **Centralized Test History**: Store and track all historical tests for easy accessibility.
 - **Enhanced Analysis**: Extract and visualize test results for comprehensive comparisons.